yfukai/yfukai-pypitemplate/docs/guide.md

-If you want to run linters or formatters on modified files, and you do not want to stage the modifications just yet, you can also invoke the tools via Poetry instead.
+If you want to run linters or formatters on modified files, and you do not want to stage the modifications just yet, you can also invoke the tools via uv instead.
-For example, use `poetry run flake8 <file>` to lint a modified file with Flake8.
+For example, use `uv run flake8 <file>` to lint a modified file with Flake8.

 ### Overview of pre-commit hooks